ga4gh-metadata/SchemaBlocks/main/doc/individual.md

 --------------------------------------------------------------------------------
 ### info

-additional variant information, as defined in the example and accompanying documentation
+additional variant information, as defined in the example and accompanying documentation TODO this should be its own class

 #### Example